-Creative types like writers, artists, actors and inventors, often get their ideas and inspiration from dreams.
-One such person that comes to mind is the best-selling author Stephen King who admits most ideas for his novels have come to him in dreams.
+Creative types like writers, artists, actors and inventors often get their ideas and inspiration from dreams.
+One such person that comes to mind is the best-selling author Stephen King, who admits most ideas for his novels have come to him in dreams.

 It is important to keep in mind that dreams reflect our innermost thoughts and feelings and that all events and actions that happen in our dreams are personal to us.
 If we are in tune with our waking lives, dreams can help us understand ourselves better.
-By interpreting them correctly, we may be amazed by the hidden treasures revealed.
+By interpreting them correctly, we may be amazed by the hidden treasures they reveal.

 Why Do We Dream and What Is Their Purpose?

 Three of the main theories of why we dream are as follows:

 - Sigmund Freud theorized that the main function of dreams was simply to preserve sleep.
 This thinking has been contradicted by more modern studies showing that because dreams happen so regularly—at least four or five times per night during REM sleep—they should not actually be beneficial to sound sleep.